PatricNox/DatabaseSearcher/README.md

 > _--**Your** scenario can be written here, make a **pull request**!--_

 ## Setup

+### This is meant to ONLY be runned on your local environment, read below.

 Clone/Download the repository and extract the files in your webserver www directory.
 Upon first visit you'll be prompted to fill in database credentials, and that's it!